HPV and cancer

 By doing this, screening can prevent cervical cancer from developing in the first place.
 It prevents around 4,500 deaths from cervical cancer a year in the UK, and many more cases of this cancer.

-HPV testing is already being used in the cervical screening programme in England, Scotland and Northern Ireland for women who have borderline or mild changes in their first test.
+HPV testing is already being used in the cervical screening programme in England, Wales and Northern Ireland for women who have borderline or mild changes in their first test.
 This is known as ‘HPV triage’.
 If women are found to have a high-risk HPV infection, they will be invited for more tests.
 If they don’t have an infection, they will continue to be screened normally.
 This should mean fewer women need to have further tests or treatment when they wouldn’t have needed them.

 What other cancers are linked to HPV?

 HPV can cause cancers in other genital areas, like the vagina, vulva, penis, and anus, as well as some types of cancer of the mouth and throat.
 As with cervical HPV infections, using a condom can reduce the risk of spreading HPV.
+Other factors can increase the risk of HPV-related cancers.
+For example, women who smoke have a higher risk of cervical cancer than those who don’t smoke.
+It’s thought women who smoke are more likely to have HPV infection and are less able to clear the infection.

 Vaginal, vulval, penile and anal cancers are less common than cervical cancer.
 Men who have sex with men may be at increased risk of anal cancer.